 See "Item 3.
-Key Information - D. Risk Factors - Risks Related to Doing Business in China - We may rely on dividends and other distributions on equity paid by our PRC subsidiaries to fund any cash and financing requirements that we may have, and any limitation on the ability of our PRC subsidiaries to make payments to us could have a material and adverse effect on our ability to conduct our business.
-Moreover, the Chinese government may, at its discretion, impose restrictions on access to foreign currencies for current account transactions and if this occurs in the future, we may not be able to pay dividends in foreign currencies to our shareholders" on page 43 of our annual report on Form 20-F for the fiscal year ended December 31, 2021, as amended.
+Key Information - D. Risk Factors - Risks Related to Doing Business in China - We may rely on dividends and other distributions on equity paid by our PRC subsidiaries to fund any cash and financing requirements that we may have, and any limitation on the ability of our PRC subsidiaries to make payments to us could have a material and adverse effect on our ability to conduct our business." on page 41 of our annual report on Form 20-F for the fiscal year ended December 31, 2022.